autogluon/autogluon/docs/tutorials/timeseries/forecasting-model-zoo.rst

 This list is useful if you want to `override the default hyperparameters <forecasting-indepth.html#manually-configuring-models>`_ or `define custom hyperparameter search spaces <forecasting-indepth.html#hyperparameter-tuning>`_, as described in the In-depth Tutorial.

+Please note that some of the models' hyperparameters have names and default values that are different from the original libraries.

 .. automodule:: autogluon.timeseries.models
 .. currentmodule:: autogluon.timeseries.models